v-youxie/piggymetrics/README.md

 # Piggy Metrics

+NOTE: For a MicroProfile port of PiggyMetrics please see the branch [openliberty](https://github.com/Azure-Samples/piggymetrics/tree/openliberty).

 **A simple way to deal with personal finances**

 This is a [proof-of-concept application](https://piggymetrics.tk), which demonstrates [Microservice Architecture Pattern](http://martinfowler.com/microservices/) using Spring Boot, Spring Cloud and Docker.